Polkadot adds market-leading network of decentralized oracles in critical step towards parachain development

 Substrate, used for the Chainlink integration, is the groundbreaking blockchain development framework from Parity Technologies.
 Created for maximum flexibility and ease of development, Substrate's modular and composable architecture abstracts away as much blockchain development as possible, freeing teams to focus on their project's unique business logic.
 Using Substrate, projects gain access to pluggable consensus and forkless upgrades.
 Projects can start building on Substrate today and significantly decrease development time and expense both now and in the future.

-Accelerating Polkadot Use Cases with Chainlink
+Chainlink Partnership Accelerates Polkadot Use Cases

 The integration of Chainlink’s decentralized oracle network on a dedicated parachain can unlock multiple use cases on Polkadot.
 For example, a parachain optimized for self-sovereign identity would be able to reliably query off-chain data such as identity-based digital signatures or verifiable claims using Chainlink’s oracles.
 Similarly, a decentralized payments network built with Substrate on a Polkadot parachain could securely access real-world payment settlements and invoicing data via Chainlink’s oracle network.
 On a Polkadot parachain optimized for decentralized finance (DeFi), smart contracts and DApps would be able to leverage decentralized pricing feeds for crypto-native derivatives, real-world data for decentralized prediction markets, or stock market price feeds for tokenized equities trading.